Summer 2024 admissions

 About the Accelerated BSN Program

 The College of Nursing offers an accelerated course of study for students with a baccalaureate degree or higher in another field to pursue a baccalaureate degree in nursing.
-The Accelerated BSN program is offered at the Gainesville campus and also at the UF Health Jacksonville campus.
+The Accelerated BSN program is offered at the Gainesville and UF Health Jacksonville campuses.

 Jacksonville campus